 If you’re anything like us, you might be wondering, “Is it weird to go on a slum tour in Mumbai?”
 We had the same, but went anyway.
-Here’s what we thought about it.
+Here’s what we thought about going on the Dharavi Slum Tour in Mumbai.

 Those two words make me uncomfortable.
 Paying money to see how “poor people” live seems like the epitome of privilege.
 In my mind, the notion of slum tours ranks up there with “authentic village experience tours” when it comes to cringe-worthy tourist outings.

-… yet we spent three hours on such a tour.
+… yet we spent three hours on a Dharavi Slum Tour.
 Why?

 Why do we want to do this?